 Besides employment law, I practice in several other areas of law that are logically related to employment law, or to which many of the principles of employment law are applicable.
 Those areas of law include libel and slander, collectively known as defamation; invasion of privacy; education law; and constitutional law, which refers to the protection of your rights as guaranteed by our Constitution, including especially those rights guaranteed by our Bill of Rights.
 Constitutional law includes, among other things, freedom of speech, police misconduct, prisoners' rights, and eminent domain (briefly, the taking of private property by the government for public use).
 A more complete list of my areas of practice can be found here.
 Many of my areas of practice are linked to short, informative articles designed to give you a brief, easily understood overview of law and practice in those areas of law.

-Whether you've just been wrongfully fired from your job, are the victim of harmful false accusations, are being subjected to a hostile work environment, or have otherwise been treated unlawfully, your diligence in acting quickly and sensibly is a key factor in the likelihood of your achieving the relief to which you are entitled under the law.
+Whether you've just been wrongfully fired from your job, are the victim of harmful false accusations, are being subjected to a hostile work environment, or have otherwise been treated unlawfully, your diligence in acting quickly and sensibly is a key factor in the likelihood of your achieving the relief to which you may be entitled under the law.
 A prompt consultation with an attorney experienced in handling your kind of case may be very helpful in preserving your rights.
 Many of the areas in which I practice have short statutes of limitation, which refers to the time by which you must file any lawsuit or take certain preliminary steps such as filing with an administrative agency or providing notice to potential defendants.
 Just as one example, Ohio's Whistleblower Act, which is intended to protect workers from retaliation for their reporting of fraudulent or criminal activity by their employer, requires that certain timely actions be taken by the reporting employee in order to be protected from retaliation by his or her employer.
 Similarly, while employees are protected under Ohio law from retaliation for filing a workers' compensation claim, preservation of that right requires timely and proper notice to the employer of claimed violations, and the filing of any lawsuit within an unusually short limitations period.
 In addition to advising you regarding statutory time limits and the legal validity of your case, an experienced attorney can often offer advice of a more practical nature designed to minimize hardship and maximize the likelihood of ultimately achieving a positive result, should you decide to pursue legal or administrative action against your employer.
-In my 29 years of practice, I have dealt with a virtually limitless array of circumstances faced by employees or former employees, and I consider giving you useful, practical, doable advice to be an important part of my total representation of you.
+In my 30 years of practice, I have dealt with a virtually limitless array of circumstances faced by employees or former employees, and I consider giving you useful, practical, doable advice to be an important part of my total representation of you.

 If you have been fired from your job, have been experiencing workplace harassment, have been the victim of false accusations in or outside of the workplace, or have had your legal rights violated by governmental agencies or law enforcement authorities, call me at 419-242-9908, e-mail me at firstname.lastname@example.org, or fill out the contact form below with as little or as much information as you would like.
 We pride ourselves in responding promptly to your inquiries.